 - 1. Meditative Video Segment, and the equipment required for playing the video. - 2.
 "Tardiness" door sign to be placed on the door at the end of the video: "Entrance to the group room will not be permitted once the video has finished.
 The video has finished.
-Please join us next week." - 3.
+Please join us next week". - 3.
 Wall Posters prominently displayed In large letters ... - a.
-Commitment: "Today I renew my commitment to my Spiritual path." - b.
+Commitment: "Today I renew my commitment to my spiritual path." - b.
 The Spiritual Qualities the spiritual self's 14 Spiritual Muscles: "generosity, morality, renunciation, wisdom, effort, tolerance, truth, strong determination, loving kindness, equanimity, gratitude, courage, forgiveness, and serenity". - 4.
 Timer (for meditation and other timed exercises). - 5.
-Pencils and notepaper for each participant. - 6.
+Pencils and notepaper (Creating Mindful Moments Worksheets) for each participant. - 6.
 Tape (to adhere poster paper to the walls, as needed). - 7.
 Paper and easel board with marker for recorder. - 8.
-Two signs: "Addict Self Corner" and "Spiritual Self Corner". - 9.
-The 14 spiritual qualities (see 3b above) written separately on 14 different pieces of paper (i.e., one quality per piece of paper), folded and placed together in a container.
+One, small, soft bean bag for tossing game (safety glasses if appropriate). - 9.
+Marbles (two for each group member)